 Directed by Bruce McDonald

-6 Creepy Horror Movies You May Have Missed YouTube video last year.
+I mentioned Pontypool in our 6 Creepy Horror Movies You May Have Missed YouTube video last year.
 If you missed that video check it out for some great recommended viewing.
 This is a film I tend to revisit every year and it still holds every bit of horror and tension as the first time.

 Pontypool is a 2008 Canadian horror movie in which a small town morning radio crew attempts to deal with what appears to be some kind of viral outbreak.
 Set within the radio studio with a small cast of characters the brilliance of Pontypool is in how it portrays the horror and chaos that unfolds almost entirely off camera.